Trump's nuclear remarks test bid to improve Russia ties

 Putin dismissed suggestions Moscow had helped Trump to victory.

-"The current administration and the leadership of the Democratic Party are trying to blame all their failures on external factors," Putin said at his Friday news conference.
+"The current administration and the leadership of the Democratic Party are trying to blame all their failures on external factors," he said at his Friday news conference.

+"(We are talking about) a party which has clearly forgotten the original meaning of its own name.
+They (the Democrats) are losing on all fronts and looking elsewhere for things to blame.
+In my view this, how shall I say it, degrades their own dignity.
+You have to know how to lose with dignity."

+Trump expressed his agreement with Putin's view of the Democrats.
+"So true!"
+Trump tweeted Friday evening.

 Putin, who spoke positively of Trump before his election win, said that only Moscow had believed in his victory.